 Duplicate the design for a larger garden using the same or different types of veggies.
 Use several raised beds in whatever design delights your eye.
 The design is beautiful as a kitchen garden at your back door and on your patio.
 You can put multiple beds with paths to walk between them, or line 'em up along your fence line.
 I use raised beds on legs along my white privacy fence to eliminate constant bending and kneeling.
 It eliminates my constant battle with rabbits.
 It also gives my fence a lot of character.
 Flower beds and potted trees are between them.

 The raised beds come in lots of sizes for your landscaping needs.
 My favorites along fences and on my patio is 2x4 ft. each.
 There are large square and round fabric grow bags, too.
 I like to place a round fabric garden bed between 2 rectangles.
 These are ground-level and add something else that's beautiful to your borders.
-If using along a fence line, remember to allow enough space between the planters and the planters and the fence, so that you can reach and tend to the sides and back.
+If using along a fence line, remember to allow enough space between the planters and the the fence, so that you can reach and tend to the sides and back.
 You want to allow enough space in back of the planter for the plant to grow to it's full width and diameter, or plant the smaller things front and back and the taller things in the middle.
 You can place the fabric grow bags in the large elevated planters with soil or other pots between them.
 Great idea if you want to control the spread of your plants, and easy to move and remove.

 graphics, articles and photos ©2020 marysbloomers.com™